syncfusion-content/asp.netmvc-docs/aspnetmvc/Chart/Annotations.md

 [Click](http://mvc.syncfusion.com/demos/web/chart/annotations) here to view the Annotations online demo sample.

+N> Annotations are not supported for the charts rendered in 3D.

 ## Rotate the annotation template

 To rotate the annotation template, you can use the **Angle** property of the annotations.